orpheus-db/implementation/README.md

 ```
 SELECT vid FROM CVD dataset1 WHERE age = 25 GROUP BY vid;
 ```
-A few more examples are:
+A few more SQL examples are:

 (1).
-Find all versions in CVD dataset1 that have more than 100 records whose salary is larger than 7400.
+Find all versions in CVD `dataset1` that have more than 100 records whose salary is larger than 7400.
 ```
 SELECT vid FROM CVD dataset1 WHERE salary > 7400 GROUP BY vid HAVING COUNT(employee_id) > 100;
 ```
 (2).
-Find all versions whose commit time is later than December 1st, 2017.
+Find all versions in CVD `dataset1` whose commit time is later than December 1st, 2017.
 ```
 SELECT vid FROM CVD dataset1 WHERE commit_time >  '2017-12-01';
 ```